14 Top-Rated Weekend Getaways from Atlanta, GA

 Accommodation: Top-Rated Beach Resorts in Hilton Head, SC

 Once you get here, head to the beach.
-If you want a less crowded beach, head to Mid Beach or if you want to be close to lodging, restaurants, and entertainment venues, South Beach is for you.
+If you want a less crowded beach, head to Mid Beach.
+If you want to be close to lodging, restaurants, and entertainment venues, South Beach is for you.

 Located next to the Tybee Island Marine Science Center is the Hotel Tybee.
 Enjoy the natural beauty of the island from the white-sand beaches along with the Tybee Pier and Pavilion just a short walk from the hotel.

 Located only 20 minutes from Atlanta, Stone Mountain seems a world away.
-This is a great family getaway centered around Stone Mountain Park and named for the gigantic rock in the center of the action.
+This great family getaway is centered around Stone Mountain Park and is named for the gigantic rock in the center of the action.
 The rock's surface is carved as a monument to the Confederacy, featuring Jefferson Davis and Generals Robert E. Lee and Stonewall Jackson.